zhiaozhou/PUI2017_zz1749/HW8_zz1749/README.md

 ## Basically I made a plot of relationships between Site EUI and CO2 emissions for residential buildings using LL84 2016 datasets as belows

 ![Alt text](plot.png)
+## Figure. associations between Site EUI and CO2 emissions for residential buildings in NYC